cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    for each candidate prefix.
 For each prefix `p` with hit count at least `T`, the Collector adds `p || 0` and `p || 1` to the next generation of candidate prefixes and repeats Step 2.

+While Poplar1 is intended to be used to compute heavy hitters in the above protocol, it may be possible to use it for other applications as well.
+However, care must be taken to ensure such usage is secure.
+See {{agg-param-security}}
+and {{idpf-extract}} for details.

 Poplar1 is constructed from an "Incremental Distributed Point Function (IDPF)", a primitive described by {{BBCGGI21}} that generalizes the notion of a